CSHS/myProjects/README.md

 <h4>parser</h4>:  I created a parser called GOKU, written in Java.
 I was able to solve some Project Euler problems with   it, which was pretty cool.

 <h4>Pagerank</h4>:  I hacked and reimplemented the pagerank algorithm in Java for fun; nothing too serious.
 PageRank.java stores the actual algorithm.
 JSoup was an external file I used to parse data from the site I crawled.
-TJSearch is where one can enter key words, and the script will return a list of links ranked in order of relevance by     the algorithm, with the mention of the keywords.
+TJSearch is where one can enter key words, and the script will return a list of links ranked in order of relevance by     the algorithm, with the mention of the keywords.<br>

 Note: For the latter two projects, there are not many invariants or annotations describing each part of the code; I apologize.
 I hacked these at a quick rate a little more than 3 years ago, when good coding habits were not as strongly encouraged as they are now.
 I will annotate them soon.